pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ![Screenshot](http://media.digikey.com/photos/Grayhill%20Photos/94HBB16T_sml.jpg)

 ###Using a serial output
-The multiprotocol TX module can be used on a Turnigy 9X, 9XR, 9XR Pro, Taranis, ... running [er9x or ersky9X](https://github.com/MikeBland/mbtx/tree/next).
+The multiprotocol TX module takes full advantage of being used on a Turnigy 9X, 9XR, 9XR Pro, Taranis, 9Xtreme, AR9X, ... running [er9x or ersky9X](https://github.com/MikeBland/mbtx/tree/next).
 (A version for OpenTX is being looked at)

-Using this solution does not need any modification of the TX since it uses the TX module slot PPM pin for serial transfer.

-Channels order is AETR by default but can be changed in the source code.

 This enables full integration using the radio GUI to setup models with all the available protocols options.